 FOR THINNER APPLICATION

-Use only our #20 solvent, denatured alcohol, or methanol.
+Use our #100 solvent, denatured alcohol, or methanol ONLY with the 77 Lubricite™.
 Any other thinner will not achieve the same results.

-*To thin, wet the pad with both our solvent and 77 Lubricite™ completely before starting.
+*To thin: wet the pad with both solvent and 77 Lubricite™ completely before starting.
 Keep the pad moistened with solvent, add the 77 and press the pad and contents vigorously in the palm of your hand.

 FOR TOUCH- UP

-Use only alcohol base dry powders with 77. using a small brush, mix small amounts directly on a porous surface like cardboard, and combine as you would on a painters palette.
+Use only aniline/mineral powders with 77 Lubricte™.
+Using a small brush, mix small amounts directly on a porous surface like cardboard, and combine as you would on a painters palette.
 Apply mixed powder color directly to surface to fill in scratches or any touch-ups needed.
-Continue with the french polishing steps above steps above.
+Continue with the french polishing steps above.

 FOR LEATHER PRODUCTS

-Please contact us today and learn more about this product.
-From commercial lacquer remover, to padding lacquer, to much more!
+Please reach out to us today and learn more about this product.
+From commercial lacquer remover, to padding lacquer, to wood finishing lacquer, and much more!
 We look forward to hearing from you!